 The purpose of this questionnaire is to gather information and ideas as inputs to the preparation of the 2022 Coordination Segment of the Economic and Social Council.
 The secretariat will convey the replies from the Sub-Committee to the ECOSOC secretariat after the session.

 Question 1: Bearing in mind the mandates of the new Coordination Segment, how do you think this segment could contribute in the most useful way to the work of your subsidiary body?
 Please include any specific idea or proposal (e.g. the segment could give visibility to some policy outcomes of your subsidiary body, promote implementation, recommend a specific issue to be addressed etc).

+TDG answer: The new Coordination Segment could promote and identify needs for capacity building and implementation of its normative work.
+It could increase the visibility of the TDG and GHS Sub-Committees and recognize the global relevance of the Model Regulations, Manual of Tests and Criteria and the GHS (see also annex I, para.
+23).

 Question 2: Which recommendations from the 2021 ministerial declaration of ECOSOC and the HLPF require further discussions in your subsidiary body during the 2022 session of the Council?
 Question 3: Could you share experiences on cooperation and coordination between your subsidiary body and other subsidiary bodies?

+TDG answer: The Model Regulations and the Manual of Tests and Criteria are regularly updated in close cooperation with the GHS Sub-Committee and together with other organisations, such as WHO, IAEA, ICAO, IMO, FAO, OECD, UNECE.

 Question 4: Could you identify coordination issues that may require further guidance by the Council based on the experience of 2021?
 For example,

 (a) in relation to the follow-up to the 2021 Ministerial Declaration